 chrome.enterprise.hardwarePlatform API to get the manufacturer and model of the hardware platform where the browser runs.
 Note: This API is only available to extensions installed by enterprise policy.

 chrome.enterprise.networkingAttributes API to read information about your current network.
 Note: This API is only available to extensions force-installed by enterprise policy.

-chrome.enterprise.platformKeys API to generate hardware-backed keys and to install certificates for these keys.
+chrome.enterprise.platformKeys API to generate keys and install certificates for these keys.
 The certificates will be managed by the platform and can be used for TLS authentication, network access or by other extension through chrome.platformKeys.

 chrome.events namespace contains common types used by APIs dispatching events to notify you when something interesting happens.

 chrome.extension API has utilities that can be used by any extension page.
 It includes support for exchanging messages between an extension and its content scripts or between extensions, as described in detail in Message Passing.

 chrome.extensionTypes API contains type declarations for Chrome extensions.